 - Develop skills to support colleagues’ growth and development

 - Gain access to NMPED resources and tools

 Secretary’s Teacher Advisory

-Teachers who participate in the Secretary’s Community Advisory demonstrate a commitment to engaging with our communities and those most directly impacted by the work of the PED.
-It is an avenue for teachers to provide feedback to the New Mexico Education Secretary on essential programming in public education.
+Teachers who participate in the Secretary’s Teacher Advisory demonstrate a commitment to engaging with our communities and those most directly impacted by the work of the PED.
+It is an avenue for teachers to provide advise the Secretary of Public Education on matters impacting students and families furthest from opportunity in New Mexico.
 Click here for information and to apply.

 New Mexico Teacher of the Year

 The New Mexico Teacher of the Year (NMTOY) Program works in partnership with the National Teacher of the Year (NTOY) Program managed by the Council of Chief State School Officers (CCSSO).
 It is the most prestigious teacher recognition program in the country and includes a new cohort each year.

 The NMTOY is chosen from one of the state’s school districts and charter schools, which are all eligible to submit a teacher candidate for this honor.
 The NMTOY promotes excellence in teaching, is a source of inspiration to other teachers to strive for improving the quality of classroom education, therein providing tools necessary for students to succeed.